Complex Mixture ID

 Warnings & Limitations

 Complex mixture analysis on our instrumentation is powerful and very cost-effective.
-However, it is important to match the complexity of your sample to an appropriate run-time on the mass-spectrometer by cutting out an appropriate number of gel slices.
-Consider speaking to us before submitting your first complex sample, or if you have any doubts about the complexity of your sample.
+However, it is important to match the complexity of your sample to an appropriate run-time and appropriate mass spectrometer.
+Consider speaking to us before submitting your first sample, or if you have any doubts about the complexity of your sample.

 We can run searches for post-translational modifications against complex mixtures, but are not able to review and validate results due to constraints on staff time – this is left to the customer.
-We provide a more comprehensive PTM service for gel bands containing purified protein.
+We provide a more comprehensive PTM service for purified protein samples or for samples enriched for a sepcific PTM.

 Any Questions?